 Frequently Asked Questions

-Tacoma Public Schools is facing a $30 million budget shortfall for the 2025-26 school year and must determine how to reach a healthy financial position.
+Tacoma Public Schools is facing a $10 million budget shortfall for the 2026-27 school year and must determine how to reach a healthy financial position.
+We continue to take steps to control costs and right-size our budget until the State fully funds public education.

 We value competitive, market-driven salaries and benefits